Datavault-UK/automate-dv-docs/docs/best_practices.md

     ```

 It is possible to configure a hashing algorithm on a model-by-model basis using the hierarchical structure of the `yaml`
 file.
-We recommend you keep the hashing algorithm consistent across all tables, however, as per best practise.
+We recommend you keep the hashing algorithm consistent across all tables, however, as per best practice.

 Read the [dbt documentation](https://docs.getdbt.com/reference/dbt-jinja-functions/var) for further information on
 variable scoping.